Maneendra-Bonthu/skills-introduction-to-github/README.md

 <img src="https://octodex.github.com/images/welcometocat.png" align="right" height="250px" />

 ⭐️ Congratulations Maneendra-Bonthu! ⭐️
-Edited 4th line of the code for reviewing purpose!!

 You completed this exercise!
 Nice work! 🥳

 If you would like to practice again, you can retrace your steps below.
 Just press the **Start Exercise** button again.